attayeb/auto-q/README.md

 | otus\       | picked otus *standard Qiime output*       |
 | div\        | diversity analyses results                |

+## Stop at:

 ## How to cite:
-The paper of the script is under preparation now
+The paper of the script is under preparation now.